-Second community open house about the Dry Creek Bridge on US-30 to be held in Murtaugh on Feb.
-18
+Second community open house about the Dry Creek Bridge on US-30 to be held in Murtaugh

 A truck crosses an old bridge near Murtaugh

 The Idaho Transportation Department is hosting a community open house on Tuesday, Feb.
-18 to share updated design plans for the replacement of the Dry Creek Bridge located on U.S. Highway30.
+18, to share updated design plans for the replacement of the Dry Creek Bridge located on U.S. Highway 30.

 “The project team has been working hard since October to design the new bridge,” said ITD project manager Brent Brumfield.
 “We’ve designed a new bridge that will last a very long time and takes into account the feedback we got last year.”